pgomoluch/fd-learn/README.md

 This is a fork of Fast Downward, extended with mechanisms for machine learning domain-independent heuristic functions.

+To use functionality based on neural networks, clone also [simple-nn](https://github.com/pgomoluch/simple-nn).

-The original content of the file follows.
+The original Fast Downward description follows.

 Fast Downward is a domain-independent planning system.